onurcangnc/ctf_writeups/TryHackMe/Lianyu/Lianyu.md

-Hi everyone today I will analyze the machine called "Lianyu" on **TryHackMe** platform.
-Before you begin please add your `ipv4` address to `/etc/hosts`.
+Hi everyone!
+Today I will analyze the machine called "Lianyu" on the TryHackMe platform.
+Before you begin, please make sure to add your IPv4 address to `/etc/hosts`.

 ![[TryHackMe/Lianyu/images/1.png]]

-Firstly, run your `VPN` file then try to `ping` the target so that you can understand whether you can communicate with target server or not.
+Firstly, run your `VPN` configuration file then try to `ping` the target so that you can understand whether you can communicate with target server or not.

 ![[TryHackMe/Lianyu/images/2.png]]